Bare metal servers and virtual machines are both powerful hosting solutions, making it harder to choose between the two.

 Virtual machines run on bare metal servers, but the added hypervisor puts a strain on performance and multi-tenancy can compromise security.

-In this article, we will discuss the differences between bare metal and VMs to help you decide which one is better for you.
+In this article, we will discuss the major points in the Bare Metal vs VM debate to help you decide which one is better for you.

 What Is a Bare Metal Server?